justincampbell/private-terraform-enterprise/examples/aws/labs/02-certs.md

 There are two places where a customer may need to input certificate chain information during a PTFE Installation - for hostname resolution and for private CA trust for other service integration like VCS or SSO.
 For this purpose, we'll be logging into our new instance and creating an NGINX cert for PTFE to use.

+### Lab Overview

+- Task 1: SSH into your PTFE instance
+- Task 2: Install and configure Certbot

 ## Task 1: SSH into your instance